chiroptical/haskell-programming-from-first-principles/README.md

-On Chapter 15, Exercise 9, Combine
+On Chapter 15, Exercises, Monoid Exercises